AdobeDocs/analytics.en/help/analyze/activity-map/faq.md

 * Activity Map checks to see if the visibility of links that it knows about has changed.
 If a change in visibility is found, then the Links On Page table's Present column for that link updates with [!UICONTROL Displayed] or [!UICONTROL Hidden].

-* When user interaction creates new content, any new elements that are found by AppMeasurement to be a link will be added to the [!UICONTROL Links On Page] table.
+* When user interaction creates new content, any new elements that AppMeasurement determines as a link are added to the [!UICONTROL Links On Page] table.
 Activity Map sends a new data request that includes these new links.
-The new links should appear in the [!UICONTROL Links On Page] table when the data request is handled by the UI.
+The new links appear in the [!UICONTROL Links On Page] table when the data request is returned.

 +++